neoforged/Documentation/docs/misc/components.md

 `MutableComponent` can have additional components chained as siblings with `MutableComponent#append`.
 Chained components can be retrieved with `MutableComponent#getSiblings`.

-`Component` stores its siblings like a tree, and its style is merged with those of siblings as shown in the [image][tree].
+`Component` stores its siblings like a tree and traversed in preorder; the parent style is merged with those of its siblings.
 The tree is traversed in preorder.

-Below example will create a component with the same structure as the above image:
+The code below will create a component with the same structure in the above example:
 ```java
 // Create text only components
 MutableComponent first = Component.literal("first ");